Don’t Let Your Retirement Savings Goal Get You Down

 Retirement Goals Are Based on Assumptions

-Whether you use a simple online calculator or run a detailed analysis, remember that your retirement savings goal is based on certain assumptions that will, in all likelihood, change over time.
+Whether you use a simple online calculator or run a detailed analysis, remember that your retirement savings goal is based on certain assumptions that will, likely, change over time.
 Assumptions may include:

 Inflation.
 Many goal-setting calculators and worksheets use an assumed inflation rate to account for the rising cost of living both during your saving years and after you retire.
-Although inflation has averaged about 2.2 percent over the last 20 years, there have been years when inflation has spiked into double digits (1979 and 1980).
+Although inflation has averaged about 2.2 percent over the last 20 years, there have been years when inflation has spiked into double digits.
 No one can say for sure where prices are headed in the future.

 Rates of return.
 Perhaps even more unpredictable is the rate of return you will earn on your investments over time.
 Although most calculators use estimated rates of return for pre- and post-retirement years, returns will fluctuate, and there can be no guarantee that you will consistently earn the rate that is used to calculate your savings goal.